adam1brownell/arkadianriver.com/_posts/2018-06-02-start-with-why.markdown

 > "My pencils are sharp enough.
 Even the dull ones will make a mark" - Ze Frank

-Actually [here](https://www.youtube.com/watch?v=RYlCVwxoL_g) is Ze Frank's *Invocation for Beginnings* speech, one of my all time favorites.
-It is incredible.
-Might get it tatoo'd on myself.
+Actually here is Ze Frank's *Invocation for Beginnings* speech, one of my all time favorites.
+It is incredible:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/RYlCVwxoL_g" frameborder="0" allowfullscreen></iframe>

  What I love about Ze's speech is that is strikes at the heart of what keeps me from starting-- from past failures to comparisons to bad impulses-- and how to deal with each in turn.
 I could do a whole blog post on the poem...

 I view this post as a living document; a space I can come back to and re-edict when I think of new reasons to write, and a space I rely on to recharge my motivation.